-3 Implement MSW Charging in Coordination with Customers' Premises
+Implement MSW Charging in Coordination with Clients' Premises

-3.1 Determination of the MSW Charging Mode(s) for Customers' Premises
+3.1 Determination of the MSW Charging Mode(s) for Clients' Premises

-PWCs should familiarise themselves with the above MSW mechanism and consult with the PMCs, OCs or relevant management bodies and cleansing companies of customers' premises to determine the type(s) of RCVs to be used and the corresponding charging mode(s).
+PWCs should familiarise themselves with the above MSW mechanism and consult with the PMCs, OCs or relevant management bodies and cleansing companies of clients' premises to determine the type(s) of RCVs to be used and the corresponding charging mode(s).
 Please refer to Section 1.2 Charging Mechanism for details on the charging mode(s).